-This course surveys both Oriental Medicine and Western Medicine research approaches essential for critical review.
-Students will learn about various research designs such as the double-blind placebo controlled trials, controls and how they are utilized, methods of critical analysis of published research, and how to apply this information into their future practice.
+The course is designed for graduating seniors and provides an understanding of both eastern and western clinical research in Evidenced and Traditional Based Medicine.
+Students will learn about various components of a research proposal, research designs such as the double-blind placebo controlled trials, controls and how they are utilized, methods of critical analysis of published research, and how to apply this information into their future practice.